 African American Genomic Medicine

 Prescribing the right drug at the right dose for the right patient

 Anticoagulants remain some of the most dangerous drugs taken in the US.
 We investigate if a patient's genome can predict the therapeutic dose, or adverse effects (e.g. bleeding) associated with these drugs.
 This information could be used to help doctors select the safest and most effective medication for each patient.

 Genetic biomarkers that regulate drug metabolism

 The liver metabolizes over 70% of drugs currently prescribed in the US.
 However, we still do not understand the genes and genetic mutations that regulate these important hepatic enzymes.
-We are investigating the role of genetic variation in the regulation of gene expression of drug metabolizing enzymes (DMEs) in African Americans (funded NIMDH).
+We are investigating the role of genetic variation and DNA methylation in the regulation of gene expression of drug metabolizing enzymes (DMEs) and other gene within the liver in African Americans (funded NIMDH).
 Click here for details on this project.

 Pharmacogenomics of Inflammatory Bowel Disease